Super Wednesdays 2026 A Year THROUGH THE SCRPTURES Topic ‘HOPE & JUSTICE’

 These play out as social and economic exploitations and injustices.
 Such emerge from a segregated world view of Heaven and earth, or of God and humanity.
 But LIFE does not and will not abandon what was created in image-and alikeness of Itself as we will see in today’s reading.
 (Genesis 3:1-24 and Romans 5:12-14).

-Genesis 3:1-24 Fall/failure of Humanity: the serpent tempts Eve to eat forbidden fruit, she gives it to Adam, they disobey God, realize their nakedness, hide, and are then judged and expelled from the Garden of Eden, with consequences including painful labour, hard toil, mortality, and expulsion to guard the Tree of Life.
+Genesis 3:1-24 Speaks about the failure as the serpent tempts Eve to eat forbidden fruit, she gives it to Adam, they disobey God, realize their nakedness, hide, and are then judged and expelled from the Garden of Eden with consequences including painful labour, hard toil, mortality, and expulsion to guard the Tree of Life.
 These sets up a stage in the story for humanity’s struggles and sense of separation from God.

 2. The Act: Eve sees the fruit is desirable, takes some, eats, and gives it to her partner Adam, who also eats the forbidden fruit.